 Caldecotts introduce children to a wide range of illustration styles, inspiring their own artistic growth.
 The stories offer equally diverse possibilities for language arts lessons.
 Fables (written and illustrated by Arnold Lobel; HarperCollins, 1980) is full of dialogue, modeling conventions for students' own writing.
-Other Caldecotts - old and new - abound with language-learning opportunities.
+Other Caldecotts are filled with with language-learning opportunities.

 Caldecott classroom connections extend beyond art and language, enhancing learning across the curriculum.
 Mirette on the High Wire offers lessons in compassion and tenacity.
 It's a good book for introducing the science concepts of gravity and balance.
 Grandfather's Journey shares the cross-cultural experiences of a family from Japan.
 Officer Buckle and Gloria is very useful in providing safety instruction, while raising awareness of other people's feelings at the same time.

 Book groups (or author/illustrator studies) are a wonderful way to nurture children's love for literature and encourage them to make personal connections to books they read.
 Donna Peabody, a K-1 teacher at Orchard School in South Burlington, Vermont, suggests these strategies for organizing book groups with young children.

 - Offer a choice of titles, if possible.
 For example, if you're reading Officer Buckle and Gloria, set up groups to compare other titles by the same author.

 - Model appropriate responses for book group discussions, encouraging respect for different ideas.
 Remind children to give one another "think time," too — time to let a child who is speaking formulate a thought without interruptions.
 (And when you notice children giving think time, be sure to compliment them.)